When Everything is Lost

 - 2018 Apr 18

 I’m not a stranger to losing everything.
 My parents, grandparents, and most of my extended family were dead by the time I was 21 years old.
 I’ve been a homeless single mom with no money, no friends, and no hope.
 I’ve been beaten and abused more times than I can count.
 I’ve had no food and eaten Ramen noodles 5 times a week, just to feed my kids.
 I’ve chased a relationship that I never should’ve been in, just hoping someone would want me.
-I’ve huddled on the bathroom floor, certain no one saw me and no one cared, contemplating suicide.
-There is someone there, right now.
-There is someone reading this that has lost everything, who feels she can’t go on, and who is certain that no one sees you.
-I’m writing this for you, today.
-I’m writing to tell you some important things for you to know, when you lose everything.
+I’ve huddled on the bathroom floor, certain no one saw me, and no one cared, contemplating suicide.
+There is someone there right now.
+Someone is reading this that has lost everything, who feels she can’t go on, and who is certain that no one sees you.
+I’m writing this to you today.
+I’m writing to tell you some important things for you to know when you lose everything.

 You haven’t lost everything.
-It may seem like it, today.
+It may seem like it today.
 It may seem like the dark cloud has followed you way too long.
 Maybe you’ve lost a great deal in a short period of time.
-Maybe you’ve lost your job and your health is failing, and your mom just died.
-I don’t know what your loss looks like today and I wouldn’t dare minimize it.
+Maybe you’ve lost your job, and your health is failing, and your mom just died.
+I don’t know what your loss looks like today, and I wouldn’t dare minimize it.
 Take your time to grieve the loss.
-Take your time to heal the wounds of the loss.
+Take your time to heal the wounds of loss.
 But be reminded that you haven’t lost everything.
 God is with you.
 As a born again child of the King, your salvation isn’t lost.
 Your future beyond this earth is secure.

 It doesn’t matter how you feel today.
 It doesn’t matter if you can’t feel God’s presence.
 Feelings are temporal and fleeting.
 What is true is that He is with you.
 Satan would like nothing more than to convince you otherwise.
 He wants to convince you that it’s all over.
 You’ll never recover.
 You can’t make it past this.
 No one cares.
 They are better off without you.
 They’ll never forget how you’ve messed up.
 There are thousands of lies that Satan will whisper in your ear.
 But that’s just it.
 They are lies - lies from the pit of Hell, designed strategically to hold you down, destroy you, steal you your hope, and kill the joy of your future.
 Do not stand for it.